recordlabels/recordlabels.github.io/Columbia.md

 ### 1958: Stereo
 In September 1958, that Columbia began simultaneous mono/stereo releases.
 Mono versions of otherwise stereo recordings were discontinued in 1968.

+Around this time, the L-shaped logo arrangement on the cover was replaced with a purely horizontal arrangement with the "Lp" logo moved up and to the right of the Walking Eye logo

 ### 1961: Small CBS
 In late 1961, Columbia releases started carrying a **small "CBS" at the top of the label**.
 This text would be used on the Columbia labels until June 1962.